 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Androgen production and therapy in women
+Overview of androgen deficiency and therapy in women

 Clinical manifestations and diagnosis of vaginal atrophy

 Menopausal hormone therapy and the risk of breast cancer

 Postmenopausal hormone therapy in the prevention and treatment of osteoporosis

 Menopausal hormone therapy: Benefits and risks